Last Updated: July 1, 2024

 In 1978, the head of Redford's company Wildwood Enterprises, Inc., Sterling Van Wagenen, partnered with John Earle of the Utah Film Commission to start the Utah/US Film Festival.
 Their goal was to showcase American-made films, promote more independent films, and highlight the work of regional filmmakers working outside of Hollywood.
 This later became known as the Sundance Film Festival.

 Redford is not only credited as a founder of the nonprofit Sundance Institute and Sundance Cinemas, but also the Sundance Channel and Sundance Productions.
-He previously owned a Sundance-branded mail-order catalog business, but sold the operation in 2004 for $40 million.
-And in December 2020 he sold the 2,600-acre Sundance resort to a private equity group for an undisclosed amount.
+He previously owned a Sundance-branded mail-order catalog business but sold the operation in 2004 for $40 million.
+In December 2020, he sold the 2,600-acre Sundance resort to a private equity group for an undisclosed amount.

 Personal Life

-Redford married Lola Van Wagenen in August 1958, in Las Vegas, Nevada.
-They had four children together, before ultimately divorcing in 1985.
-In July 2009, Redford got married to his longtime partner Sibylle Szaggars, in Hamburg, Germany.
+Redford married Lola Van Wagenen in August 1958 in Las Vegas, Nevada.
+They had four children together before ultimately divorcing in 1985.
+In July 2009, Robert married his longtime partner, Sibylle Szaggars, in Hamburg, Germany.

 Horse Whisperer Ranch